-Progesterone is a sex hormone that is produced when you ovulate.
+Progesterone is a sex hormone your body produces when you ovulate.
 It is the first hormone level to fall as you enter perimenopause since ovulation becomes more and more sporadic.
-Because of this, estrogen is allowed to run the show all month, creating perimenopause symptoms like breast tenderness, heavy periods, insomnia, fatigue, mood swings, and anxiety.
+Because of this, estrogen runs the show all month, creating perimenopause symptoms like breast tenderness, heavy periods, insomnia, fatigue, mood swings, and anxiety.

-Progesterone is typically thought of when it comes to maintaining pregnancy or for protection against uterine cancer when supplemental estrogen is used for hormone replacement.
-At least that’s how most conventional physicians file it in their mental database.
+Typically, doctors prescribe it to maintain pregnancy or protect against uterine cancer when the patient takes supplemental estrogen for hormone replacement.
+At least, that’s how most conventional physicians file it in their mental database.

 But there’s more to it than that.
-What you may not realize is that it has benefits FAR beyond uterine protection and pregnancy maintenance.
-I get loads of questions about progesterone because there is so much confusion floating around.
+You may not realize that it has benefits FAR beyond uterine protection and pregnancy maintenance.
+I get loads of progesterone questions because so much confusion is floating around.

-There are a lot of myths and misunderstandings about progesterone, so I put together this A to Z list that’s all about the power of this hormone.
+Progesterone is widely misunderstood, so here’s an A to Z list about the power of this hormone.

-A: Anxiety is helped tremendously by progesterone supplementation (unless cortisol is low).
-It’s a calming hormone and can keep those racing thoughts and worries at bay.
+A: Progesterone supplementation helps anxiety tremendously (unless cortisol is low).
+It’s a calming hormone that keeps those racing thoughts and worries at bay.

-B: Progesterone has been shown in clinical studies to have a protective effect against breast cancer.
+B: Clinical studies have shown progesterone to have a protective effect against breast cancer.

-C: Progesterone can be turned into cortisol if your body needs more.
-This is why some women feel even more agitated and wired after starting progesterone.
+C: Progesterone can convert into cortisol if your body needs more, so some women may feel even more agitated and wired after starting it.

-D: Progesterone comes in a number of dosage forms.
+D: It comes in a number of dosage forms.
 These include capsules, creams, troches, and oil.
-Cream and oil are available over-the-counter.
+Cream and oil are available over the counter.
 Capsules and troches require a prescription.

-E: Progesterone increases energy by stimulating the thyroid and increasing metabolism.
+E: It increases energy by stimulating the thyroid and increasing metabolism.

-G: Natural progesterone can be beneficial with regard to the gut’s healing process.
-It has anti-inflammatory and anti-stress properties and has been shown to work as a natural relaxant in the GI tract.
+G: Natural progesterone can be beneficial to the gut’s healing process.
+It has anti-inflammatory and anti-stress properties and can work as a natural relaxant in the GI tract.